itakserman-cloudinary/monitoring-apache-iceberg-table-metadata-layer/README.md

 ##### Parameters

-- `CW_NAMESPACE` - A namespace is a container for CloudWatch metrics.
+- `CLOUDWATCH_NAMESPACE` - A namespace is a container for CloudWatch metrics.

 #### 3. Configure EventBridge Trigger